Working in Germany with the Opportunity Card

 The responsible authority checks to what extent the applicant meets the criteria (based on the points system).
 Applicants should carry appropriate proof (employment references, certificates) with them.
 If you have already lived in Germany for a longer period of time, you can prove residence with the help of rental contracts, employment contracts or utility bills, for example.

-You can apply for the Opportunity Card from 01 June 2024 at the local Foreigners’ Registration Office or the relevant German mission abroad in your country of origin.
+You can apply for the Opportunity Card since 01 June 2024 at the local Foreigners’ Registration Office or the relevant German mission abroad in your country of origin.
 It expands the previous Skilled Immigration Act (in force since 1 March 2020) to include another residence title for qualified non-EU citizens.
 While the Skilled Immigration Act facilitates entry and residence, the Opportunity Card is explicitly intended to help people who do not yet have a permanent employment contract in Germany and want to look for a job locally.

 To obtain the Opportunity Card, you must submit an application to the competent German mission abroad (for example, the German Embassy or German Consulate).
 To do this, you should have important documents ready, such as your passport as well as proof of language skills and your vocational training etc. You will also need these for the next steps with the Foreigners’ Registration Office.